jim-michael/reimbursements/README.md

 - Employee will be able to log in

-- Employee will be redirected to the emplyee's homepage after loging
+- User will be redirected to the emplyee's homepage after loging

-- Employee will be able to view all the information that belongs to that employee
+- User will be able to view all the information that belongs to that employee

-- Employee will not be able to see other employee's information
+- User will not be able to see other employee's information

-- Employee will be able to upload and submit a receipt for the reimbursement
+- User will be able to upload and submit a receipt for the reimbursement

-- Employee can search the status of the reimbursement
+- User can search the status of the reimbursement

-- Employee can see the image of the receipt
+- User can see the image of the receipt

-- Employee can logout
+- User can logout

 - Admin can login into the manager Homepage